-C&W St. Kitts & Nevis is a 77%-owned subsidiary of C&W West Indies, which is a wholly-owned subsidiary of Liberty Latin America, a registered public company in Bermuda.
-The registered office of the Company is Cayon Street 10, Basseterre, St. Kitts.
+C&W St. Kitts & Nevis is a 77%-owned subsidiary of C&W West Indies, which is a wholly-owned subsidiary of Liberty Latin America.
+The registered office of C&W St. Kitts & Nevis is Cayon Street 10, Basseterre, St. Kitts.